MicrosoftDocs/architecture-center/docs/example-scenario/signalr/index-content.md

 ## Considerations

-Here are some of the considerations taken to develop this scenario, including how to configure parameters in the Azure Service Bus connection string in the ServiceBusTrigger as well as:
+Here are some of the considerations taken to develop this scenario, including how to configure parameters in the Azure Service Bus connection string in the ServiceBusTrigger and:

 **Hubs:** Hubs can be compared to a video streaming service.
 You can subscribe to the Hub to send/receive messages from/to the Hub.

 **Targets:** Targets are like radio channels.
-Everyone who is listening to the Target channel and is notified when there is a new message on it.
+Everyone who is listening to the Target channel and is notified when there's a new message on it.

-If you can remember the above two features of SignalR platform, it will be a easy to get up and running quickly.
+If you can remember the above two features of SignalR platform, it will be easy to get up and running quickly.

 ### Availability, scalability, and security